ChiCubed/InformaticsNotes/chapter4.md

 Identities are not necessary if you implement a range tree differently, that is by returning a placeholder value if a node is out of range in the query function and checking for that placeholder being returned.

-**ASIDE**: There _are_ actually associative operators without identities; for example, strictly upper triangular matrix multiplication, an example from [here](http://math.stackexchange.com/a/1053410/169841).
+**ASIDE**: There _are_ actually associative operators without identities.
 Although of course it is very unlikely these will turn up in an informatics competition.

 ## Prefix sum